xhd2015/lls/README.md

 # lls
-lls helps developers to quickly navigate through working projects.
+`lls` helps developers to quickly navigate through working projects.

+When invoked:
-When invoked, lls will find projects from configured locations, and pass to `fzf` to filter based on your selection, then open the project with `code` (VSCode).
+- `lls` will find projects from configured locations
+- pass to `fzf` to filter based on your selection
+- open the selected project with `code` (VSCode).

 It streamlines the operation opening and switching projects inside VSCode and terminal.